One of these is an actual Fox Nation headline from earlier today.

 At least some of the movie, when it’s not calling Muslims gay donkeys, is sympathetic to Egyptian Coptics.
 After clips of it were dubbed into Arabic and redistributed online, the protests began.

 Louie Gohmert.
-Witness him weave his way from Obama on the ’08 campaign trail, through the number of states in the OIC, past Egypt and the Muslim Brotherhood, to stumble upon “people who wants to destroy our country.”
+Watch him weave his way from Obama on the ’08 campaign trail, through the number of states in the OIC, past Egypt and the Muslim Brotherhood, to stumble upon the shame of “people who wants to destroy our country.”

 Is he really that stoopid?
 Or stone drunk?
 Absolutely.
 I am reminded of his comments, two years ago, on The Great Cats And Rare Canids Act.
 It provided money to countries making efforts to preserve their endangered species.
 He complained:

 We are still borrowing money from the Chinese.
 And, once again, the irony here is incredible.
 We are going to borrow more money from the Chinese to possibly give them money back to create habitats for wild dogs and cats that are rare.

 There is no assurance that if we did that we wouldn’t end up with moo goo dog pan or moo goo cat pan.
 There is no way to assure that money will not be wasted when it’s sent to foreign countries.

 And throw away perfectly good Moo Goo Bobcat?
 Never.

 Aren’t people all alike?
 You know, like the Eskimos — they’re all alike.
 Mexican people, all exactly the same.
 The Blacks, the Jews, whatever.
 The fucking Arabs, too.